-Aisha Carr (District 4), who was first elected in April 2021, is a Milwaukee native, single-parent, lifelong educator, and youth organizer, currently serving as the Opportunity Youth Re-Engagement Director for the Silver Spring Neighborhood Center.
-As a former Milwaukee Public Schools Special Education, English, and Comparative Ethnic Studies Teacher for James Madison Academic Campus, Director Carr believes in home-grown talent.
-Prior to teaching, she served as the Community Learning Center Director for the Boys & Girls Clubs of Greater Milwaukee and as a Legislative Staffer on Capitol Hill in Washington DC.
-As a graduate of both the public and private educational sectors, Director Carr has an extensive, unique and critical understanding of the beautiful, yet complex, realities of today's educational paradigms.
-While committed to educating and organizing Milwaukee communities to further develop an understanding of the symptoms of educational and racial inequities, Director Carr leverages her professional opportunities to create space for developing holistic, high-quality, equitable solutions beneficial for all students.
-With her personal and professional experiences, as well as her proven track record of successes, Director Carr has and always will remain committed to disrupting the status quo by fighting for the advancement of black and brown children, families, and communities in the City of Milwaukee through more meaningful and strategic macro-level educational and racial equity work.
+Aisha Carr (District 4), who was first elected in April 2021, is a Milwaukee native, single parent, lifelong educator, and youth organizer, currently serving as the opportunity youth re-engagement director for the Silver Spring Neighborhood Center.
+As a former Milwaukee Public Schools special education, English, and comparative ethnic studies teacher for James Madison Academic Campus, Director Carr believes in home-grown talent.
+Prior to teaching, she served as the community learning center director for the Boys & Girls Clubs of Greater Milwaukee and as a legislative staffer on Capitol Hill in Washington, DC.
+As a graduate of both the public and private educational sectors, Director Carr has an extensive, unique, and critical understanding of the beautiful yet complex realities of today's educational paradigms.
+While committed to educating and organizing Milwaukee communities to further develop understanding of the symptoms of educational and racial inequities, Director Carr leverages her professional opportunities to create space for developing holistic, high-quality, equitable solutions beneficial to all students.
+With her personal and professional experiences as well as her proven track record of successes, Director Carr has and always will remain committed to disrupting the status quo by fighting for the advancement of Black and Brown children, families, and communities in the city of Milwaukee through more meaningful and strategic macro-level educational and racial equity work.
 Director Carr has made a vow to lead with integrity, purpose, and transparency, with the youth leaders of Milwaukee by her side, to ultimately dismantle the constructs of educational inequities.
-Director Carr is a firstgeneration college graduate, with a Bachelor's degree in Social Work and two Master's degrees in education-related fields of study.
+Director Carr is a firstgeneration college graduate, with a bachelor's degree in social work and two master's degrees in education-related fields of study.

 - Auer Avenue School

-- Mary McLeod Bethune Academy

 - Brown Street Academy

-- Clarke Street School

-- Grant Gordon Learning Center
+Elm Creative Arts School

 - Hawley Environmental School

 - Hopkins-Lloyd Community School

 - Keefe Avenue School

+- Lee Learning Center

-- Gwen T. Jackson Early Childhood and Elementary School
+- Gwen T. Jackson Early Childhood and Elementary

-- Ralph H. Metcalfe School
+School

-- Milwaukee Academy of Chinese Language

 - Siefert School

 - Frances Brock Starms Early Childhood Center

-- Frances Brock Starms Discovery Learning Center

-- Albert Story School

 - Westside Academy